 Contributions are recognized when the donor makes a promise to give in writing to the Organization that is in substance, unconditional.
-Conditional promises to give are not recognized until they become unconditional-that is, when the conditions on which they depend are substantially met.
+Conditional promises to give are not recognized until they become unconditional- that is, when the conditions on which they depend are substantially met.
 Contributions are recorded as without donor restriction or with donor restriction, depending on the existence or nature of any donor restrictions.
 Contributions that are restricted by the donor are reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the contribution is recognized.
-All donor-restricted support is reported as an increase in net assets with donor restrictions.
-When the stipulated time restriction ends or the purpose restriction is accomplished, donor-restricted net assets are reclassified to net assets without donor restrictions.
-Contributions to be received in future periods are discounted at an appropriate discount rate.
+All donor-restricted support is reported as an increase in net assets with donor restriction is accomplished, donor-restricted net assets are reclassified to net assets without donor restrictions to be received in future periods are discounted at an appropriate discount rate.
 Amortization of discounts is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.